attack-community/website/event.md

 subtitle: EU MITRE ATT&CK® Community Workshops
 ---

-# EU MITRE ATT&CK® Community Workshop - 26 May 2023
+# EU MITRE ATT&CK® Community Workshop

 The eleventh EU MITRE ATT&CK® Community Workshop was organised in hybrid format on Friday 26 May 2023, hosted by the <a href="https://ccb.belgium.be/en"> Centre for Cybersecurity Belgium</a>.
 The slide decks from the presentations are available at : <a href="https://web.tresorit.com/l/VKO5B#gMP-M69QBMpwM6pK27EVFA"> Slides from the eleventh workshop</a>.